jayrulez/traktor-docs/getting-started/index.md

 # Getting Started with Traktor

-This guide walks you through building Traktor from source, creating your first project, and making a simple scene.
+This guide walks you through getting Traktor, creating your first project, and making a simple scene.
 By the end, you'll have a working development environment and understand the basic workflow for making games with Traktor.

 ## System Requirements